Difference Between Equity and Enterprise Value

 What is Equity Value Multiple?

-Numerator – Equity Value is Price per share that shareholder’s are expected to pay for a single share of the company under consideration
+Numerator – Equity Value is the Price per share that shareholders are expected to pay for a single share of the company under consideration.

 - PCF Multiple – It is a measure of the market’s expectations of a firm’s future financial health.
 This measure deals with cash flow, the effects of depreciation and other non-cash factors are removed.

 - P/BV Multiple – Useful measure where tangible assets are the source of value generation.
 Because of its close linkage to return on equity (price to bookPrice To BookPrice to Book Value Ratio or P/B Ratio helps to identify stock opportunities in Financial companies, especially banks, and is used with other valuation tools like PE Ratio, PCF, EV/EBITDA.
 Price to Book Value Ratio = Price Per Share / Book Value Per Share is PE multiplied by ROE), it is useful to view price to book value together with ROE.

 - P/S Multiple – Price/sales can be useful when a company is loss-making, or its margins are uncharacteristically low (distressed firms)

 - PEG Multiple – PEG ratioPEG RatioThe PEG ratio compares the P/E ratio of a company to its expected rate of growth.
 A PEG ratio of 1.0 or lower, on average, indicates that a stock is undervalued.
 A PEG ratio greater than 1.0 indicates that a stock is overvalued. is used to determine stock’s value while taking into account earnings growth.
 The enterprise value multiples have both the numerator and the denominator as “Pre Debt” and “Pre-Equity” measure.
 Some of the multiples of Enterprise value multiples are as per below.